awoojs/website/src/docs.md

 Configures your site with either a specified config object or the default config.
-You don't _need_ to call this function in your build process - if you omit it, `weh` will use the [default config] instead, though you'd probably want to adjust your source and destination paths.
+You don't _need_ to call this function in your build process - if you omit it, `awoo` will use the [default config] instead, though you'd probably want to adjust your source and destination paths.

 ### site.use(plugin, [options])